Effect-TS/io/docs/modules/Effect.ts.md

 ## asSome

-Maps the success value of this effect to a `Some` value.
+This function maps the success value of an `Effect` value to a `Some` value in an `Option` value.
+If the original `Effect` value fails, the returned `Effect` value will also fail.

 **Signature**